 Students own the intellectual property rights to their papers and project writing in most universities.
 Here’s how to publish undergraduate work in academic journals.

-Every academic year, undergraduate students will order thousands of words for essays, reports, presentations, research projects and dissertations.
+Every academic year, undergraduate students will order essays online, reports, presentations, research projects and dissertations.
 Graduates with high quality scholarly writing from earlier student work should check their institutional policy before setting out to submit their academic paper to a journal for publication.

 Early consultation with experienced academic authors will be helpful to potential authors in approaching the task of writing a journal article from a student paper.
 New authors can ask professors, a supervisor associated with academic assessment or their current academic mentor for professional independent advice about three key areas: